MereldeLeur/ZI-Supply-Chain-Model/README.md

 ## Features

 - Stylized circular supply chain simulation with zero-intelligence agents
-- Systematic variation of inventory, topology, and holding costs
+- Systematic variation of inventory, initial inventory distribution, number of agents in the ring, and holding costs
 - Temporal event logging and balance tracking for each agent
 - Extraction of inverse flow times, delays, and avalanches
 - Publication-quality plots for fragility diagnostics